jrief/django-formset/docs/source/dual-selector.rst

 ---------------------

 While working with these kinds of widgets, it can easily happen to accidentally move the wrong options.
-Often the only solution to this is to reset the form and restart over again.
+Sometimes the only solution to this is to reset the form and restart over again.
 By using the **DualSelector** widget, one can use the undo and redo buttons to switch to the previous selections.

 Usage